fellesverkstedet/HOK-Systems/README.md

 ![Overview](Hok%20systems%20-%20Overview%20image.JPG)

 # HOK-Systems

 Plans for producing a modular workbench with wooden saw horse.

 Designed with these basic principles in mind; modular, stackable, material efficient and functional.
 The worktable sizes are designed to fit onto EUR-palett, with a footprint size of 117 x 77 centimeter.
+The holes on the sides of the worktable are spaced out according to the distance between the forks of a forklift.
 This allows them to be moved around easily in a production or workshop environment.

 The workbench has a grid spacing of 100 mm from center to center with 20mm diameter holes.